 Several years before Adobe got around to adding true image cropping to Adobe Illustrator, Astute Graphics introduced the Rasterino plugin.
-This product, now part of the contained Annual Service Plan, features the Crop Image Tool.
+This product, now part of our subscription, features the Crop Image Tool.

-To locate it, if working with Illustrator CC2019 or later, first ensure that you are working with the advanced toolbar (Window > Toolbars > Advanced).
+To locate it, if working with Illustrator Illustrator 2019 or later, first ensure that you are working with the advanced toolbar (Window > Toolbars > Advanced).

 Next, click-and-hold the Eraser Tool icon in the toolbox (highlighted red below) and release the mouse when hovering over the Crop Image Tool.

 It is important an embedded image is selected.
 If the image is linked, first embed it using the appropriate button found in the Control or Properties Panels.
 If already in the Crop Image Tool, simply use CMD (macOS) or Ctrl (Windows) to temporarily allow a selection to be made.

 A frame annotation will appear around the embedded image with control handles as well as a floating information annotation with a "tick" and "cross" icon to either apply the desired crop or cancel.
 The floating annotation also provides before and after pixel dimensions.
 Alternatively, use the Enter (Return) key to quickly apply a crop.